Ovarian cancer biomarkers

 CDKN2A/p16INK4a

 cDKN2a is a tumor suppressor protein, which, when silenced in ovarian cancer, can promote carcinogenesis.
 Increased expression of CDKN2A, the gene product of p16INK4a, in ovarian cancer has been associated with progression and unfavorable outcomes, though this may be histotype dependent, with some studies suggesting no overall association with survival in high-grade serous tumors, block expression of this biomarker associated with shorter overall survival in endometriosis-associated carcinomas, clear cell, and endometrioid cancers, and absence of CDKN2A expression associated with shorter overall survival in low-grade serous ovarian carcinoma.
+Notably, CDKN2A expression is particularly relevant in endometrioid ovarian cancer, where its status may be influenced by specific genetic mutations.
+The use of CDKN2A as a biomarker is important in guiding ovarian cancer management decisions, especially in the context of early detection and personalized treatment strategies.

-Anti-CDKN2A/p16INK4a antibody [EPR1473] - C-terminal (ab108349)
+Figure 7.
+Western blot - Anti-CDKN2A/p16INK4a antibody [EPR1473] - C-terminal (ab108349).

 Estrogen receptor alpha

-ERβ staining shows variable results dependent upon the stage and grade of ovarian cancer, with some studies showing negative expression, correlates with favorable outcomes.
+ERβ staining shows variable results dependent upon the stage and grade of ovarian cancer, with some studies showing negative expression, which correlates with favorable outcomes.
 ER expression in ovarian carcinoma is associated with better differentiated, more advanced tumors.
 ER levels are typically higher in high-grade, low-grade serous, and endometrioid carcinoma but lower in mucinous and clear-cell carcinoma.

-Anti-Estrogen Receptor alpha antibody [SP1] (ab16660)
+Figure 8.
+Immunocytochemistry/ Immunofluorescence - Anti-Estrogen Receptor alpha antibody [SP1] (ab16660).

 Progesterone receptor